 Grade 9-12 Applicants

-At any time after January 1 of the year they plan to enrol, families should contact the school Registrar, Mrs. Barbara Dougan, and they will be placed on the waiting list and for available spaces in other grades.
-The student’s category status and the date of the application will be considered in admission.
+Applications for grade nine through twelve will be accepted after January 1 of the year the student wishes to enrol at St Thomas Aquinas Regional Secondary School.
+Please complete the Application Form, and submit it, along with copies of the additional information required to the school registrar, Ms. Christina Donovan (email@example.com).
+Once received, the student will be placed on the waiting list for available spaces within the grade.
+The student's category status and the date of the application will be considered in admission.
 Parents can anticipate a response from the school after the March registration for current students is completed.

 School fees are set by the Education Committee in accordance with CISVA guidelines and vary with registration category.
 Fee schedules will be available in March at the school office.